yusuzech/hots_data/README.md

-# hots_hero_conversation
+# hots data
-Extract hero's conversion text files and reorganize them in a nicer way.
+extra text data from Heros of the Storm and create some interesting tables and analysis.